MasterCarl/semantic-kern/README.md

 - Focuses on styling Markdown content: lists, headings, paragraphs.
 - Can be used as a standalone style, or together with the `KERN-native` package.
-- Escape hatch — adding `.custom` will disable these styles.
+- Uses `@layer`s to allow overriding defaults with KERN styles.

 ## How it works